Using the ArcGISOnlineServiceAreaCalculator

 2. Start Your Workflow

 Either read in your data using a reader or a FeatureReader, or create your own data in the workspace directly.
-We will be creating our data within FME using the GeometryReplacer in conjunction with the Creator.
+We will create our data in FME using the GeometryReplacer in conjunction with the Creator.
 Skip this step if you are using your own data that is prepared with multi-point geometry.

 Add a Creator to the canvas, then connect a GeometryReplacer.
 In the GeometryReplacer parameters, set the Geometry Encoding to GeoJSON, then for Geometry Source, paste in the following: